QUICK ANSWER

 Use: GRM or cap rate

-If the question never gives expenses and never gives NOI, do not invent them.
+If the question gives neither expenses nor NOI, do not invent them.
 Use GRM.
 If the question gives operating expenses or already gives NOI, stop treating gross rent as enough.

 After you label the stem, you can check the arithmetic with the Cap Rate, NOI, and GRM Calculator.
 Do the labeling first.
 The calculator can verify the setup, but it cannot decide whether the exam is asking for rent or NOI.